mileweb/docs-content-cdn/docs/recipes/api-acceleration.md

 that the API user name and client IP are added to the cache key.
 This ensures that the cached content will be only served to the same user from the same IP address.
-Combined with HTTPS and the short cache time of 1 minute, this should be safe enough for the vast majority of applications in the world.
+Combined with HTTPS and the short cache time of 1 minute, this should be safe enough for the vast majority of applications in the industry.
 Another thing to notice is that we allow the clients to use the `Cache-Control: no-cache` header field to by pass cache.
-When a CDN360 server sees this field value, it will not look up the cache and go directly to origin.
+When a CDN360 server sees this field value, it will go directly to origin without looking up the cache.
 Last but not least, we enabled the [Fast Route to origin](/docs/edge-logic/supported-directives#origin_fast_route) to ensure stable connections to the origin.